fleetdm/fleet/docs/infrastructure/installing-kolide.md

 - The Kolide application API endpoints
 - The osquery TLS server API endpoints

 All of these are served via a built-in HTTP server, so there is no need for complex web server configurations.
-Once you've installed the `kolide` binary and it's infrastructure dependencies as illustrated below, refer to the [Running Kolide](./running-kolide.md) documentation for information on how to use and configure the Kolide application.
+Once you've installed the `kolide` binary and it's infrastructure dependencies as illustrated below, refer to the [Configuring The Kolide Binary](./configuring-the-kolide-binary.md) documentation for information on how to use and configure the Kolide application.

 ## Installing the Kolide binary